Fairfax County Police Department: Urbanization

 The continued urbanization of the county creates additional impacts on the ability of the department to provide service to the community.
 The department is studying the impacts of the proposed redevelopment of Tysons Corner, and other projects throughout the county that will result in more transit-oriented land use patterns.
 As a result of preliminary impact assessments of ongoing and future development patterns in the county, the department anticipates a future need to create two new patrol districts, while realigning existing districts to accommodate the demands created by this anticipated growth.
 The Patrol Bureau is developing mechanisms for predicting the level of staffing that may be required in the future to meet these challenges while maintaining service quality.

 Equipment

 Fairfax County Police carry the Glock 17 as their on-duty firearm.

 Fairfax County Police drive the Ford Police Interceptor Sedan and Utility while on patrol.
 The department also possesses limited numbers of Dodge Chargers and Chevrolet Tahoe, Impala, and Caprice PPV vehicles, which are operated by some of the department's various specialty units.
-Fairfax County Police are also utilizing a 2023 Ford Mustang Mach-E as an electric vehicle concept, at this time there are only used for specialities or recruiting.
+Fairfax County Police are also utilizing a 2023 Ford Mustang Mach-E as an electric vehicle concept, at this time they are only used for special events or recruiting.

 Fairfax County Police Helicopter Division operates two Bell 429 GlobalRanger.